De-extinction: Back-breeding

-Iterative evolution
+Recurrent evolution

-A natural process of de-extinction is iterative evolution.
+A natural process somewhat resembling de-extinction is recurrent evolution.
 This occurs when a species becomes extinct, but then after some time a different species evolves into an almost identical creature.
 For example, the Aldabra rail was a flightless bird that lived on the island of Aldabra.
 It had evolved some time in the past from the flighted white-throated rail, but became extinct about 136,000 years ago due to an unknown event that caused sea levels to rise.
 About 100,000 years ago, sea levels dropped and the island reappeared, with no fauna.
 The white-throated rail recolonized the island, but soon evolved into a flightless species physically identical to the extinct species.

 Herbarium specimens for de-extincting plants

 Not all extinct plants have herbarium specimens that contain seeds.
 Of those that do, there is ongoing discussion on how to coax barely alive embryos back to life.
+Generally, plant material is better conserved than animal tissue.
+This means that if seeds are preserved, germination can produce living offspring that are identical to the historical specimen.
+However, many herbarium specimens do not contain viable seeds which complicate reintroduction.

 In-vitro fertilisation and artificial insemination

 In-vitro fertilisation and artificial insemination are assisted reproduction technology commonly used to treat infertility in humans.
 However, it has usage as a viable option for de-extinction in cases of functional extinction where all remaining individuals are of the same sex, incapable of naturally reproducing, or suffer from low genetic diversity such as the northern white rhinoceros, Yangtze giant softshell turtle, Hyophorbe amaricaulis, baiji, and vaquita.
 For example, viable embryos are created from preserved sperm from deceased males and ova from living females are implemented into a surrogate species.
+In-vitro fertillisation and artificial insemination can help preserve and restore genetic diversity to applicable near-extinct species where fresh gametes and tissues exist.
+However, cross-species surrogacy and embryo transfer present great biological and ethical challenges.